epapiez/ThinkCPPRunestone/_sources/Chapter5/boolfunctions.rst

 expression.

 The code itself is straightforward, although it is a bit longer than it needs to be.
-Remember that the expression x >= 0 && x < 10 has type bool, so there is nothing wrong with returning it directly, and avoiding the if statement altogether:
+Remember that the expression ''x >= 0 && x < 10'' has type bool, so there is nothing wrong with returning it directly, and avoiding the if statement altogether: